Authored by Marco Túlio Moraes, Director of Information Security and Privacy, CISO Brasil at Red Ventures

 2. Strategic positioning

 Understanding the kind of value the information security program can provide to the business is essential for the buy-in and support of your program.
-Given the digital business transformation movement, cyber and information security are now starting to be seen as essential business components, which helps the CISO go far beyond sustaining and protection roles, to that of a business developer and enabler.
+Given the digital business transformation movement, cyber and information security management are now starting to be seen as essential business components, which helps the CISO go far beyond sustaining and protection roles, to that of a business developer and enabler.
 Achieving this maturity level requires that the CISO maintain a strategic mindset.

 The security program should not be a one-person challenge.
 The department should engage everyone who can contribute to disseminating the security culture across the organization.
 Defining the strategy together with key stakeholders and leading the business to some of these initiatives helps create buy-in and program effectiveness, besides framing the risk ownership and accountability culture.